NDepend

 Actually the syntax interface IParsable<TSelf> where TSelf : IParsable<TSelf> is known in C++ as the Curiously Recurring Template Pattern (CRTP).
 This syntax allows an interface to declare methods with parameters or return type typed with the concrete type that implements the interface (like Parse(....) that returns a TSelf).

-However there is no syntax to enforce that TSelf refers to the type that actually implements the interface.
+However, there is no syntax to enforce that TSelf refers to the type that actually implements the interface.
 In the screenshot below we can see that class Person : IParsable<Employee> compiles and runs properly.
-This is why the new rule CA2260 emits a warning in this situation.
+This is why the new Roslyn Analyzer CA2260 emits a warning in this situation.

 Curiously Recurring Template Pattern